-Rules on self-isolation (or 'quarantine') for certain cast and crew from non-travel corridor countries differ from those for other international travellers to the UK, as they are able to work immediately upon arrival whilst isolating in a 'bubble' for 14 days.
+Rules on self-isolation (or 'quarantine') for certain cast and crew from non-travel corridor countries differ from those for other international travellers to the UK, as they are able to work immediately upon arrival whilst isolating in a 'bubble' for 10 days, (or at least five days if they additionally meet Test to Release criteria).
 Anyone who qualifies, or is employing someone who does, should follow this guidance in addition to the 'Working Safely During COVID-19 in Film and High-end TV Drama Production' guidance.